 The NeighborWorks® Alliance of Vermont homeownership centers are often the best place to start whether you're looking for your first home or already own a home or mobile home.
 Homeownership centers are your one-stop resource for home credit and finance, foreclosure prevention, home repair loans and services, weatherization and energy improvement, and even flood disaster assistance.
 Some homeownership centers offer mobile home repair loans for mobile homes in parks.

 Champlain Housing Trust's Housing Loan Fund provides home improvement, energy efficiency, and access modification loans to eligible homeowners in Chittenden (except Burlington), Franklin, and Grand Isle Counties.
-Throughout Vermont, the Manufactured Housing Down Payment Loan Program* assists mobile home owners purchase, or replace their mobile home with an Energy Star rated manufactured home.
-This program is supported by funds awarded by the Department of Housing and Community Development.
+Throughout Vermont, the Manufactured Housing Down Payment Loan Program assists mobile home owners purchase, or replace their mobile home with, an Energy Star rated manufactured home.
+For information call (802) 861-7388.
+CHT also administers the Vermont Housing and Conservation Board (VHCB) Purchase Subsidy Program to assist low-income households upgrade or replace deteriorated mobile homes in VHCB-assisted mobile home parks, to provide down payment assistance and to prevent foreclosure.

 The Vermont Housing Finance Agency (VHFA) provides low interest mortgage loans through participating lenders for low and moderate income Vermonters, and zero interest down payment assistance loans of up to $5,000.
 VHFA finances purchase only loans for single family homes, condominiums and duplexes.
 (VHFA does not finance mobile homes.)